jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/BigGAN论文笔记.md

 ##### NOTE: Spectral Normalization

-> Enforcing Lipschitz continuity on D by normlg its param with fir. sngulr valu
+> Enforcing Lipschitz continuity on D by norm. its param with fir. eigen valu
 >
 > Inducing backwards dynamics that regularize top singular direction